greylabel/mac-dev-playbook/docs/macos-and-app-manual-config.md

 ##### Application Notifications
 >
-> @TODO: Explore how to programmatically configure these settings.
+> @todo: Explore how to programmatically configure these settings.

 #### Sound